The 16th Annual Driveway Tour

-All summer long we perform puppet shows in backyards, front yards, parks throughout the Twin Cities, bringing communities together with original family-friendly theatre.
-Since 2003, the Driveway Tour has reached over 50,000 people in more than 620 neighborhoods.
+All summer long we perform puppet shows in backyards, front yards, and parks throughout the Twin Cities, bringing communities together with original family-friendly theatre.
+Since 2003, the Driveway Tour has reached more than 50,000 people.

 How Do I Attend a Driveway Tour Show?